kontan/dtsdoc/readme.md

 # Build

-In node.js,
+In node.js command line,

 1. `npm install -g jakefile`
 2. `jake`

+# Usage

+## From command line
+To run dtsdoc in node.js, you needs 5 files in build/node dir. `command.js` is command line script, so:

+`node build/node/command source_file_path`

+will generate document in the same directory of the input file.

+## As node.js module

+See `build/node/command.js` or `src/command.ts` as example.

+## In Web browser

+Open `build/web/index.html` in your browser.
+In Chrome, `--allow-file-access-from-files` option is needed to run locally.

 #Problems

-## Interface is open:
+## Interface is open
 Multiple interfaces with the same name exist together.
 Merge or split them in documents?
 Which definition should be linked from a interface name?

-## Interface is structual:
+## Interface is structual
 Finding of subtype of interface is difficult because all combination of Classed and Interfaces have to be checked.

-## Module is open:
+## Module is open
 One-to-one mapping of a module and a source file does not hold true.
 I want to keep this docs generator simple but never seems to get there...

 ## Ugly tags
 javadoc/jsdoc style start/end tag (from `/**` to `*/`) is not good...(though `@tag` is good!), because:

 ### Needs Addtional lines
-Generally a single line description needes three lines in the documents.
+Generally a single line code needes three lines of the document.

     /**                               <- Boo!
      *  Variable hoge is bad.